Ford Galaxie: Brazilian production

 The 1966 four-door sedan version of the Galaxie was also produced in Brazil under the names Galaxie, Galaxie 500, LTD and Landau from 1967 to 1983.

 Two units were used as the presidential car until 1990.
 Some of these ran neat ethanol (E100), and had 28 gallon fuel tanks.

 The Brazilian production started in 1967, and finished in 1983.
 The 4 door sedan was the only body version available for that market.

 The 1967 Brazilian Ford Galaxie was visually identical to its 1966 American counterpart.
 For that year model the only available engine was the 272 CID Y-block v8, with a two barrel carburettor.

 During the production, the 1967 body (or 1966 for the American market) remained - and received face-lifts through the years.

 The main face-lift was in 1976, when the headlights became horizontally oriented, and the front end resembled the 1965 Lincoln Continental.
 Also from 1976, the 302 CID V8 Windsor engine with a two barrel carburettor replaced the Y-block and became the only available option until the end of the Brazilian production in 1983.

+Canadian variant

+Starting in 1959, Ford of Canada produced a slightly retrimmed version of the Galaxie, marketed as the Meteor Montcalm.
+The Montcalm was virtually identical to the Galaxie except for minor side trim and revised grille and taillight inserts.
+Starting in 1965, the Montcalm used the Galaxie platform but featured Mercury styling.
+It was offered at Canadian Mercury dealerships until 1969.